Thought Leadership

 The exploration and potential launch of CBDCs by various nations will shape the future of digital currencies.
 These government-backed digital currencies aim to enhance financial inclusion, reduce transaction costs, and potentially revolutionize cross-border payments.

 The Chinese pilot started with the distribution of 100 million digital yuans and recorded an immense number of transactions.
-They plan to roll out e-Yuan to reduce the country's dependency on super-apps like WeChat and Alipay, which currently hold more than 90% of all online transactions in China.
+They plan to roll out e-Yuan to reduce the country's dependency on super-apps like WeChat and Alipay, which currently hold 92% of all online transactions in China.

-There are other countries that are exploring CBDCs, like Sweden, South Korea, Bahamas, and even the US.
-The Bahamas are an early adopter of CBDCs with its Sand Dollar, a digital currency aimed at financial inclusion.
+There are other countries that are exploring CBDCs, like Sweden, South Korea, and even the US.

 International organizations like the International Monetary Fund (IMF) and the Bank for International Settlements (BIS) were actively studying and publishing reports on CBDCs.
 They were analyzing the potential implications of CBDCs on financial stability, cross-border payments, and the global monetary system.